pelyp47/maze_game/tech-solution.md

 ### Workflow notes

 There are two main ways to interact with the server: WebSocket for the real-time communication and REST API for regular HTTP requests.
 WebSocket logic is contained within the main index file.
 At the start, client fetches its ID by giving the `name` to `GET /user?name=..` endpoint; this ID used in further calls.
 Game state is updated each time via `utils/mazeState`, while database stores only starting positions.

+### OAS3

+There is a yaml description of `GET /user, POST /user` routes in `server/src/openapi/swagger.yaml`.
+The generated with `https://editor.swagger.io/` client lib files are in `/api-client` root folder.